Skip to content

 java.lang.NoSuchMethodError: org.apache.ibatis.session.Configuration.getDefaultScriptingLanguageInstance() Lorg/apache/ibatis/scripting/LanguageDriver

-Version issue: This method is absent in version 3.4.1 but available in 3.4.2!
+Version introduction issue: This method is not available in version 3.4.1, but was introduced in version 3.4.2!

-Regarding the Issue of Long Type Primary Key Auto-fill Not Taking Effect
+About Long Type Primary Key Auto-fill Not Taking Effect

 • FastJson Approach